skingham/londonmet_research/README.md

 2. Create VM images, using `Ubuntu Server (minimised)`, installing OpenSSH on both using:

-   * Machine name `bitcoin-devel` and user `bc-devel`; this will have bitcoin source and
+   * Machine name `bitcoin-regnet` and user `bc-regnet` as our our base image for investigations.

-   * Machine name `bitcoin-regnet` and user `bc-regnet`; this will be our base image for investigations.
+   * Machine name `bitcoin-devel` and user `bc-devel` as or this will have bitcoin source and

 3. Set up the network cards.

    * For installation and connection to internet for install, both machines need the VM's network settings set-up to NAT addressing.
 Enabling port forwarding to guest port 22 to `ssh` into the machines from the host.
 Set the host port to

-   ** VBox 6: Set a SSH to to map from host port 127.0.0.1:2522 to the guest 10.0.2.15:22.
+     * VBox 6: Set a SSH to to map from host port 127.0.0.1:2522 to the guest 10.0.2.15:22.

-   *** Guest IP can be discovered with command `VBoxManage guestproperty get "bitcoin-regnet" "/VirtualBox/GuestInfo/Net/0/V4/IP" `
+        * Guest IP can be discovered with command `VBoxManage guestproperty get "bitcoin-regnet" "/VirtualBox/GuestInfo/Net/0/V4/IP" `

-   ** VBox 7: Set a SSH rule to just map host port 2522 to guest port 22.
+     * VBox 7: Set a SSH rule to just map host port 2522 to guest port 22.
 VBox will then map from the host IP address specified in the 'Host Network Manager' host only network address (default IP address is `192.168.56.1`).

    * For communicating between the two VMs for running scenarios, setup a second adapter using 'Host Only'.
 Ensure that a host-only network is configured within VBox.

-   ** The default host IP address for this adapter is 192.168.56.1 and 192.168.56.100 is the DHCP server on the Host-only network.
+      * The default host IP address for this adapter is 192.168.56.1 and 192.168.56.100 is the DHCP server on the Host-only network.
 Within each machine, bring up the second adapter interface (check the name of the second interface with `ip addr show`):

    ```sh
    sudo ip addr show